 Vegetables & Herbs

-Florida farmers grow a wide variety of vegetables and herbs, including tomatoes, broccoli, snap beans, potatoes, strawberries, watermelon, and squash.
+Florida farmers grow a wide variety of fruits, vegetables and herbs, including tomatoes, broccoli, snap beans, potatoes, strawberries, watermelon, and squash.

 Specific Vegetables & Herbs